 Wheelchair Accessible Transport In Hobart

 Public Transport seems to be very limited in Hobart.
 There are no trains, so the only options are via bus or car.

 We also wanted to visit a few places outside of Hobart, such as the Port Arthur Historic Site.
-After a lot of investigating we found the only tour company that has an accessible shuttle bus to Port Arthur is Grayline tours.
+After a lot of investigating we found the only tour company with an accessible shuttle bus to Port Arthur is Grayline tours.
 Sadly the accessible bus wasn’t available for our dates.
 Because of the limited transport we decided to rent a car during our stay.
-To read my full review on transport to Port Arthur and Tasmania transport options including wheelchair car rentals please click here.
+To read my full review on transport to Port Arthur and Hobart transport options including wheelchair car rentals please click here.